 Cons:

-If you’re looking to expand into new markets, or create supply chain efficiencies, now is the time to explore localized fulfillment and Section 321 opportunities with an experienced Canadian 3PL like Metro Supply Chain.
+If you’re looking to expand into new markets, or create supply chain efficiencies, now is the time to explore localized fulfillment opportunities with an experienced Canadian 3PL like Metro Supply Chain.
 For more information, request a consultation with our localization and southbound fulfillment experts.